All That You Need to Know About Static Caravan Insurance

 Water is generally required to be switched off over the winter months and any equipment drained.
 Otherwise, there should be evidence of heating being left on to ensure pipes do not freeze.
 You will likely be asked about what precautions you have taken, so think about how you could protect your property.

-If something catastrophic happened and the caravan were lost completely - a fire, for example - you would want to be covered for resiting.
+If something catastrophic happened and the caravan was lost completely - a fire, for example - you would want to be covered for resiting.
 This would include clearing any debris away and getting the pitch back to a usable state before a replacement caravan could be placed in situ and connected to mains services.

 Costs for resiting will vary from one park to the next and might be higher if you have a larger unit.
 The park manager should be able to give you an idea of what the costs are likely to be to ensure you gain adequate cover.